FAQs

 Yes, but only if the insurer decides that;

-The insurer is required to make this decision in writing and send it to you within 6 months of the accident.
+The insurer is required to make this decision in writing and send it to you within 12 months of the accident, this usually happens around 9 months after the accident.

 If the insurer accepts both matters, then payments can be extended as follows;

-1. Income Support for up to three years (as long as you claim Common Law damages) and;
+- Income Support for up to three years (as long as you make a claim for common law damages) and;

-3. You are entitled to make a Common Law Claim for lump sum compensation for pain and suffering and future loss of income, including loss of superannuation.
+You should also see a lawyer and make a common law claim for damages, this is a claim for lump sum compensation for pain and suffering and future loss of income and loss of superannuation.

-No compensation is payable after 26 weeks if the insurer considers you were wholly or mostly responsible for the accident.
+No compensation is payable after 52 weeks if the insurer considers you were “wholly or mostly” responsible for the accident.
 That is, who caused the accident?

-The insurer will investigate the circumstances by obtaining the Police report and often requesting an investigator to obtain statements from everyone involved in the accident, including you, the injured person.
+The insurer will investigate the circumstances by obtaining the Police report and often requesting an investigator to obtain statements from everyone involved in the accident, including you, the injured person and the drivers.
 You need to be careful when giving your statement to the investigator as the insurer may use this against you.

 You can still claim even if you were partly at fault.
-This is known as contributory negligence, a motor accident in which another person was at part fault.
-The contributory negligence of the person involved must be greater than 61%.
-The insurer will then decide as to who was at fault.
+This is known as contributory negligence.
+The contributory negligence of the injured person involved must not be greater than 61%.
+The insurer will decide who was at fault and if necessary determine what percentage applies to the injured person.
+If you are assessed at 62% or more responsible for the accident then you are “wholly and/or mostly at fault” and will not be able to claim after 52 weeks of benefits.

 If you disagree with this decision, you should contact us immediately; you only have 28 days to seek a review of this decision.

-The Motor Accidents Injuries Act 2017 defines a minor injury as follows: –
+The Motor Accidents Injuries Act 2017 defines a threshold injury as follows: –

 A soft tissue injury is:-